Skip to main content

 Biographical/Historical Note

 Clifford Edward Keenan was born to Hugh Avery and Jewell Gertrude (Owens) Keenan in Humboldt, Tennessee on August 8, 1920.
-He was the oldest of three children; his younger brothers were Hugh Thomas (born January 16, 1936) and Joe Thaddeus (born March 5, 1939).
-After graduating from high school, Clifford Keenan worked briefly for a shoe factory, a filling station, and the Railway Express Office before being drafted into the Army in 1942.
+He was the oldest of three children, his siblings being Hugh Thomas (born 1936) and Joe Thaddeus (born 1939).
+After graduating from high school, Keenan worked briefly for a shoe factory, a filling station, and the Railway Express Office before being drafted into the Army in 1942.
 He completed his infantry training at Fort Wolters, Texas, and his paratrooper training at Fort Benning, Georgia.
 Keenan was assigned to Company D of the 1st Battalion of the 505th Parachute Infantry (part of the 82nd All American Airborne Division) and was deployed to Europe.
-He was killed in action on June 6, 1944 during the D-Day invasion.
+He was killed in action on June 6, 1944 during the D-Day invasion at Normandy, France.

 Arrangement